IBM-Bluemix-Docs/mobilefoundation/configure_push_notifications.md

    * During the development phase, use the apns-certificate-sandbox.p12 sandbox certificate file.
    * During the production phase, use the apns-certificate-production.p12 production certificate file.

-      * The APNS production certificate can be tested only when the application that utilizes it is successfully submitted to the Apple App Store.
+      * The APNS production certificate can be tested only when the application that uses it is successfully submitted to the Apple App Store.
       {: note }

 MobileFirst does not support Universal certificates.